covalenthq/web3-resources/components/README.md

 ![Erc20Transfers Demo](https://res.cloudinary.com/dl4murstw/image/upload/v1659639221/Erc20Transfer_Demo2_ouzflg.gif?raw=true)

 The Erc20Transfers component returns a paginated list of all the ERC20 token transfers of a wallet address on a particular chain.
 It takes an address and chainId as inputs.
 Powered by Covalent's [`Get Transactions for Address`](https://www.covalenthq.com/docs/api/#/0/Get%20transactions%20for%20address/USD/1) endpoint.

 #### Props:
-`address`
+- `address`
-`chainId`
+- `chainId`

 #### Sample code:
+**This page replicates the demo page above, by using a <FormControls> input field to supply the wallet address**

 ``` javascript
 import React, { useState } from 'react'
 import FormControls from './components/FormControls'